Terraform Cheat Sheet

 Terraform Providers (Plugins)

-• provide abstraction above the upstream API and is responsible for understanding API interactions and exposing resources.
+• Provide abstraction above the upstream API and is responsible for understanding API interactions and exposing resources.

 • Invoke only upstream APIs for the basic CRUD operations

-• Providers are unaware of anything related to configuration loading, graph
+• Providers are unaware of anything related to configuration loading, graph theory, etc.

-• can be integrated with any API using providers framework
+• Can be integrated with any API using providers framework

 • Most providers configure a specific infrastructure platform (either cloud or self-hosted).

-• can also offer local utilities for tasks like generating random numbers for unique resource names.
+• Can also offer local utilities for tasks like generating random numbers for unique resource names.

 Terraform Provisioners

-• run code locally or remotely on resource creation
+• Run code locally or remotely on resource creation

-• local exec executes code on the machine running terraform
+• local-exec executes code on the machine running Terraform

 • runs on the provisioned resource